E=MC² (Mariah Carey album): Promotion

-Following the song's digital release, Carey promoted the song on several live televised appearances and programs throughout the world.
-Only days prior to being released digitally, the singer was announced as the musical guest on an episode of Saturday Night Live, taking over for Janet Jackson who caught the flu and was unable to perform.
-Hosted by Jonah Hill, Carey performed both "Touch My Body", as well as live rendition of "Migrate" alongside T-Pain.
-Following the set, Carey and her manager at the time, Benny Medina, met with Lee Daniels, who then offered her a role in his film adaptation of Precious (2008), in which Carey would later star and earn acclaim for her acting.
-After reaching the top of the Billboard charts, the Empire State Building was lit up in Carey's motif colors, white, pink and lavender, for the entire week.
-On March 25, 2008, Carey was featured as the special guest performer at The Hills season premiere party, an event marking the start of a span of ten episodes airing in between season three and four.
-Carey performed "Touch My Body", "I'm That Chick" and "We Belong Together", before exiting the stage to a standing ovation.
-After the performance, Carey received strong praise from the program's cast members, with Lauren Conrad saying "I've always been a huge Mariah fan, and she's just so beautiful and talented'.
-Whitney Port and Audrina Patridge referred to Carey as "an amazing singer", while claiming to have listened to her music from a young age.
-On April 12, 2008, Carey made an appearance on The Oprah Winfrey Show.
-Winfrey interviewed the singer on her weight loss, E=MC², and even showed footage of Carey in her New York apartment, showing off her lingerie closet.
-Following the interview, Carey performed a live rendition of "Bye Bye" for the audience, with three background vocalists assisting her.
+Carey performed on the March 15, 2008 episode of Saturday Night Live, hosted by Jonah Hill, replacing Janet Jackson who caught the flu and was unable to perform.
+She performed "Touch My Body" and "Migrate", this one alongside T-Pain.
+Ten days later, she was featured as the special guest performer at The Hills season premiere party, an event marking the start of a span of ten episodes airing in between season three and four, performing "Touch My Body", "I'm That Chick" and "We Belong Together".
+On April 12, 2008, Carey made an appearance on The Oprah Winfrey Show, where she was interviewed and performed a live rendition of "Bye Bye" for the audience, with three background vocalists assisting her.
 Kevin Johnson from St. Louis Post-Dispatch described the performance as "touching", and complimented the song's appeal.